technical-rex/technicalrex.com/_posts/2014-06-16-open-for-business.md

 category: business
 tags: []
 permalink: /2014/06/16/open-for-business
+excerpt: >
+    Technical Rex is undergoing a transformation to better focus on building great software.
+    Part of that change involves sharing more about how things get done!
 ---

 Don't let the title throw you off.
 Technical Rex is not a new business.
 It has been around since 2007 and I started it with two goals in mind: